 CARLA: What’s (face screwing up) longlisted?

-(After five minutes of explaining to Carla how it really is an honor just to be freaking nominated…)
+(After five minutes of explaining to Carla how it really is an honor just to be nominated…)

 CARLA: Oh, congratulations.